howsoai/platform-installation-examples/README.md

 Though not exhaustive, the included [air-gap](./helm-airgap/README.md) and [OpenShift](./helm-openshift/) examples will demonstrate how some of these configurations can be achieved.

 ### Securing Howso Platform

 Securing the Howso Platform is discussed in the [security](security/README.md) section.
 This includes the use of Service Mesh, Network Policies, and other security topics.

 ## Example Structure

 The examples should work in any Kubernetes cluster, but for simple local installation demonstrations, [k3d](https://k3d.io/) has been used.
-Checkout the [prereqs](prereqs/README.md) for more details.
+Check out the [prereqs](prereqs/README.md) for more details.

 When running commands, all paths are relative to the root of this repository.
 Since you may end up with examples files under the repo root, they have been added to the `.gitignore` file.

 ## Licensing Note

 MinIO is used as the default S3 object store with the Howso Platform.
 For production deployments ensure you have a valid license for MinIO.
 MinIO, under the AGPL license, is included with Howso Inc.'s OEM license for commercial Howso Platform deployments, covering usage up to 1 terabyte.